-Along with three manual speeds, the 9.4 x 8.1 x 16.9-inch blender features lots of settings for making your favorite dishes.
+Along with three manual speeds, this blender features lots of settings for making your favorite dishes.
 There are 8 presets (smoothies, purées, frozen desserts, crushed ice, soy milk, rice milk, nut/oat milk, and soup), with the functions for hot food activating the blender’s heating element.
 All are easily handled by the stainless-steel blades at the bottom of the 54-ounce glass pitcher.

 This also comes with a tamper, a measuring cup, a cleaning brush, and a washable strainer bag.
 Hand washing is recommended.